-When the MFE and MCE methods are compared in 2D, it is found that $\lambda{MCE}$ overestimates $\lambda$ , in special for low values of $\lambda{MFE}$ , associated with almost proportional paths.
-For instance, for an almost proportional history defined by a rectangular path with very low aspect ratio, the expected $\lambda$ would be close to 1.0 (which is the expected value of $\lambda$ for proportional histories), however the MCE method would circumscribe a circle (instead of an elongated ellipse) to such elongated rectangular path, wrongfully predicting $\lambda{MCE} = \sqrt{2}$ .
-An almost proportional triangular path would also result in this same notable pair ( $\lambda{MFE}$ , $\lambda{MCE}$ ) = (1, $\sqrt{2}$ ), revealing the inadequacy of the MCE method.
+Figure 6 compares the MFE and MCE methods in 2D, suggesting that λ{MCE} overestimates λ , in special for low values of λ{MFE} , associated with almost proportional paths.
+For instance, for an almost proportional history defined by a rectangular path with very low aspect ratio, the expected λ would be close to 1.0 (which is the expected value of λ for proportional histories), however the MCE method would circumscribe a circle (instead of an elongated ellipse) to such elongated rectangular path, wrongfully predicting $\lambda{MCE} = \sqrt{2}$.
+An almost proportional triangular path would also result in this same notable point (λ{MFE} , λ{MCE}) = (1, $\sqrt{2}$) in the graph, revealing the inadequacy of the MCE method.
 Similar conclusions are found for 3D, 4D and 5D histories.